 10. Out-of-network access standards.

 For each NQTL, the plan must compare the factors and evidentiary standards used to design and apply the NQTL for MH/SUD to those used for med/surg.
 The factors that justify an NQTL for MH/SUD must be comparable to those that justify the same or similar NQTL for med/surg, and the NQTL must be applied no more stringently.
-This is the heart of the comparative analysis required by Section 203 of the Consolidated Appropriations Act of 2021.
+This is the heart of the comparative analysis required by Section 203 of the Consolidated Appropriations Act, 2021.

 Example NQTL violation: disparate prior authorization